microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 *We assume that the Resource Group and Subscription are pre-existing in your Azure Tenant.*

-### Extract the Windows Package Manager Rest Source
+### Extract the Windows Package Manager REST Source

-The Windows Package Manager Rest Source contains the APIs required to provide a Windows Package Manager rest source.
+The Windows Package Manager REST Source contains the APIs required to provide a Windows Package Manager REST source.

 **How to:**

-1. Download a local copy of the Windows Package Manager Rest Source from GitHub (github: [winget-cli-restsource](https://github.com/microsoft/winget-cli-restsource/releases))
+1. Download a local copy of the Windows Package Manager REST Source from GitHub (github: [winget-cli-restsource](https://github.com/microsoft/winget-cli-restsource/releases))
     1. Download *.Zip file from the latest release.
     1. Extract the newly downloaded ZIP file to *C:\Projects\\*

 ### Application Insights

 Application Insights, a feature of Azure Monitor, is an extensible Application Performance Management (APM) service for developers and DevOps professionals.
-Azure's Application Insights is will be used to monitor the health of the Windows Package Manager rest source, as well as provide powerful analytical insights to help with diagnosing any issues, and identify user experiences.
+Azure's Application Insights is will be used to monitor the health of the Windows Package Manager REST source, as well as provide powerful analytical insights to help with diagnosing any issues, and identify user experiences.

 For more information on Azure Application Insights, visit their Docs article: [What is Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).